walterhiggins/WMPJS/book-outline.md

 The *command()* function creates a new `/jsp chatcolor` command which will invoke the *chatcolor()* function and which will provide the *textcolors.names* array as a list of color names as hints when the player hits the TAB key.

 The first section of listing @@listref{chatcolor_v1.js} up to and including the call to *command()* sets up the preferences and a command to set color preferences.
-The next section of the module is concerned with what happens when a player chats in minecraft and ensures that player color preferences are applied to any chat messages:
+The next section of the module is concerned with what happens when a player chats in Minecraft and ensures that player color preferences are applied to any chat messages:

     function onChat( event ) {
       var player = event.player;